104: Women of the Prehistoric Planet

 Boy, they’re really rockin’ that place. –This is what happens after you eat a La La Palooza.

-Bridgeman’s Ice Cream began in 1883 in Duluth, Minnesota, and Bridgeman’s Ice Cream Shoppe opened in 1936.
+Bridgeman’s ice cream began in 1883 in Duluth, Minnesota, and Bridgeman’s first Ice Cream Shoppe opened in 1936.
 Their legendary sundae was the La La Palooza—eight scoops of ice cream covered with caramel, pineapple, strawberries, nuts, cherries, sliced banana and whipped cream.
 Anyone who could eat the whole thing got a button proclaiming “I Ate a La La Palooza.”
-Bridgeman’s Ice Cream Parlor & Restaurant still has three locations in Duluth (where the La La Palooza is no longer on the regular menu, but it does make occasional comebacks at the Minnesota State Fair) and Bridgeman’s ice cream is sold in stores, restaurants, and ice cream parlors throughout Minnesota.
+Bridgeman’s ice cream is now only sold in stores, restaurants, and other ice cream parlors throughout Minnesota and Wisconsin, but the La La Palooza does make occasional comebacks at the Minnesota State Fair.

 Looks like the land of Dairy Queen.